Corionis/ELS/artifacts/document/collection-browser.md

 definition of the file structure.
 The client-side would present a navigable GUI to allow the user to see, browse, and manipulate their collection from anywhere.
-Any manipulation would also handle creating any needed *.volmonger.json files.
+Any manipulation would also handle creating any needed *.volmonger.control files.

 ## Proposed Architecture